Help us match you with local pros in your area

 It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the specific exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 Make sure you understand the details of your project before starting.
 When getting HVAC repairs, have your provider list which parts need replacement and why.
 Confirm that your technician will clean and test the system after the repair to verify that everything works.
 When replacing your HVAC, request that the company explain the new features, estimated installation time, model, brand, and energy efficiency.
-Before signing paperwork, be sure you understand how your provider will determine the right system size for your home and what the price will be.
+Before signing a contract, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

-Reliable HVAC companies offer warranties on service and equipment installations.
+Good HVAC companies offer warranties on service and equipment installations.
 The more complete the coverage, the better.
-Review warranty details between providers and pick the one that offers the most comprehensive protection for a fair price.
+Review warranty details between companies and pick the one that offers the most comprehensive protection for a fair price.

 Always get HVAC estimates in writing before work begins.
 A thorough quote will cover costs for both materials and labor.
 Confirm that you agree to all terms before signing the contract.

 You should have your HVAC system inspected twice yearly.
 Following an inspection, your technician will tell you what services are required.
 You should also call a technician if you notice new issues such as leaks, strange noises, or unusual smells.
-If your system has ductwork, it should be inspected every few years.
+If your home has ductwork, you should have it inspected every few years.

-Usually, it's a good idea to have your HVAC system inspected in the spring and fall, as these times tend to be less busy.
-This also helps get your system ready for the summer and winter, when it probably sees the most use.
+Generally, it's a good idea to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
+This also helps make sure your system is prepared for the summer and winter, when it probably sees the most use.

-For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
-For homes over 1,000 square feet, central air will usually be more effective for cooling than window units.
+For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
+If your home is larger than 1,000 square feet, central air is likely to be more effective than window units for cooling.

 For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).